DeluxeAlonso/TransformersApp/README.md

 ## How to run

+The app currently uses Cocoapods for dependencies managements.
-Clone the repository and run pod install.
-Open the workspace file and run the project.
+You should clone the repository and go to the folder where de Podfile is located and then run pod install.
+Finally, open the workspace file and run the project.

 ## Screenshots